Science and politics tied up in global race for a vaccine

 It's also possible Russia had help.
 The U.S., Britain and Canada l ast month accused hackers working for Russian intelligence of trying to steal information about a coronavirus vaccine from academic and pharmaceutical research institutions.

 In any case, the public is eager for a vaccine as global deaths from the virus surpass 730,000.
-Some say they would even welcome one from Russia, provided it passes muster with U.S. Centers for Disease Control and Prevention and the Food and Drug Administration.
+Some say they would even welcome one from Russia, provided it passes muster with the Food and Drug Administration, which approves vaccines used in the U.S., and the Centers for Disease Control and Prevention, which recommends who should receive them.

 “I can’t take it anymore.
 I’m getting crazy,” said Fernanda Henderson, as she strapped her infant into a car seat at a park in the Maryland suburbs of Washington for a break from quarantining at home.
 “I don’t think the CDC or the FDA would approve something that is not going to work."